britzl/defold-googleanalytics/README.md

 	[googleanalytics]
 	dispatch_period = 1800
 	queue_save_period = 60
+	verbose = 1

 `dispatch_period` is the interval, in seconds, at which tracking data is sent to the server.

 `queue_save_period` is the minimum interval, in seconds, at which tracking data is saved to disk.

+`verbose` set to 1 will print some additional data about when and how many hits are sent to Google Analytics.
+Set to 0 or omit the value to not print anything.

 ## Usage
 Once you have added your tracking ID to game.project you're all set to start sending tracking data: